ctnava/rxtechnotes/medications/manufacturer_labeling_reqs.md

-# 🏷️ Manufacturer Labeling Requirements for Prescription and OTC Drugs
+# Manufacturer Labeling Requirements for Prescription & OTC Drugs

 This document synthesizes key federal statutes and regulations governing how drug manufacturers must label products in the United States.
 "Labeling" includes **labels, inserts, and promotional materials**.
 Any manufacturer-originated material is subject to FDA review.
 This includes rules that apply to both prescription (Rx) and over-the-counter (OTC) drugs.